 Once progesterone circulates through your bloodstream, it is metabolized by your liver and excreted by your kidneys in your first morning urine as PdG.
 Studies show that PdG levels in first morning urine show an average of serum progesterone levels from the day before.

-Understanding your PdG levels after ovulation can give insight into your progesterone levels during the same time period.
+Understanding your PdG levels if pregnant or after ovulation can give insight into your progesterone levels during the same time period.
 As we know, having enough progesterone (and therefore PdG) after ovulation is critical to conception!

 What are PdG tests and what can they tell me?